gocanto/lazy-vue/README.md

 Take a look at the <a href="https://github.com/gocanto/lazy-vue/blob/master/src/js/demo/main.js" target="_blank">example</a> published.

-# Implementing the directive in my HTML code
+# Implementing the directive in your HTML code

 ```HTML
 <div v-for="avatar in images">